ccopelan/ubcs3-exercises/README.md

 Write a Jupyter notebook describing a project that you're interested in.

-My notebook is titled "Exercise1Notebook"
+My notebook is called "Exercise1Notebook"